 Pepper Spray Laws and Restrictions by State

+The U.S. Department of Transportation considers pepper spray a hazardous material, which means it is not allowed to ship internationally and is otherwise subject to strict shipping guidelines.
 We do not ship pepper spray to the following regions because of the legal restrictions: New York, Massachusetts, Michigan, Wisconsin, Washington DC, and outside of the United States

 NOTE: Pepper Spray is legal in all 50 states, however a number of cities and states have restrictions on sizes, strengths, etc..
 If you have a question, it is wise to check with you local city or state attorneys office.
 Defense sprays should only be purchased by those 18 years of age or older.
 Since laws change from time to time, the list below may not be totally accurate or complete at this time and Onyx Knight Enterprises accepts no responsibility for its accuracy or completeness.
 We do update this list once we become aware of changes.

 FOR THE MOST CURRENT INFORMATION on pepper spray state laws, please check with your State, County, Province and Federal authorities regarding possession of Defense (pepper) Sprays.

 ALABAMA: Legal. - Section 13A-7-27 involves the criminal use of a noxious substance.
 There does not appear to be any specific statute involving self-defense sprays.

 ALASKA: Legal with restrictions. -Section 11.81.900 (a)(18) defines "defensive weapon" as "***a device to dispense Mace or a similar chemical agent, that is not designed to cause death or serious physical injury".
 Section 11.61.210 (a)(6) prohibits the sale of a defensive weapon to a person under 18 years of age.
 Such a defensive weapon cannot be possessed in a school without permission of certain school authorities, unless the person is 21 years of age or older.